kuexiong/rvu-tracker/ProjectPlan.md

 ### Week 8
 #### This week's focus is Progress Bar API
-- [ ] Consume a RESTful web service in your individual project
+- [x] Consume a RESTful web service in your individual project
-- [ ] Create a pojo that represents the response from the service
-- [ ] Create a client that calls the service and maps the response to the pojo
-- [ ] Write a unit test to verify the client and pojo work
 - [ ] Self-eval due
 - [ ] Professional development feedback
 - [ ] Weekly reflection